qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 You can learn more about how ``cutadapt`` works under the hood by reading their `documentation <https://cutadapt.readthedocs.io/en/stable/index.html>`__.

 Note: Currently ``q2-demux`` and ``q2-cutadapt`` do not support demultiplexing dual-barcoded paired-end sequences, but only can demultiplex with barcodes in the forward reads.
-So for the time being for this type of demultiplexing needs to be done outside of QIIME 2 using other tools, for example `bcl2fastq <https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html>`__.
+So for the time being, this type of demultiplexing needs to be done outside of QIIME 2 using other tools, for example `bcl2fastq <https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html>`__.

 .. _`merge reads`: